10 Freeway crash: All EB lanes closed in Baldwin Park after semi-truck overturns, erupts in flames

 Whether anyone was injured in the incident was not immediately clear.

-Firefighters responded to the scene and extinguished the flames, but traffic was backed up for miles as crews worked to clean up the 25 gallons of fuel that spilled onto the freeway.
+Firefighters responded to the scene and extinguished the flames, but eastbound traffic was backed up for miles as crews worked to clean up the 25 gallons of fuel that spilled onto the freeway.
+Westbound lanes remained open.

+It was unclear how long it would take to remove the jackknifed big rig from the freeway and reopen all lanes.

+The cause of the crash is under investigation by the California Highway Patrol.

 DEVELOPING: More details will be added to this report as they become available.